Sureinity/maxidom/docs/09_DEPLOYMENT.md

 -   **API URL**: The URL in the Chrome Extension's `background.js` must be updated from `http://127.0.0.1:8000` to the public domain or IP address of your deployed backend server.
 -   **HTTPS**: In a true production environment, the backend server should be placed behind a reverse proxy (like Nginx) to handle HTTPS (SSL/TLS) termination, load balancing, and serving static files.

----

-### 4. Visualization

-The diagram below illustrates the deployed state of the MaxiDOM system.